Alire

 : Name of the author of the crateEmail address

-: Point of contact to author of the crateAll the questions are optional for now, you can just press enter to use the default values.
+: Point of contact to author of the crateAll the questions are optional, you can just press enter to use the default values.

 The alr init